flycoolman/academic-kickstart/content/post/build-a-free-website-in-minutes-1/index.md

 ---
 title: 'Build A Free Website In Minutes - 1'
 # subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: Learn how to create a static website by Hugo, Github Pages.
+summary: Learn how to create a static website by Hugo, GitHub Pages and Academic.
 authors:
 - admin
 tags: